NicoJuicy/LearnML/faq.md

 The best approach would be to find several job postings that look interesting to you and see what skills and tools they require.

 [How to Learn Machine Learning](https://aicoder.medium.com/how-to-learn-machine-learning-4ba736338a56)

+AWS and Azure (and MLOps in general) really do not require a degree (esp MSCS) so I would avoid those.
+Try to find some postings that you like.
+In the US, most jobs requiring MSCS are looking for experience with tflow, anaconda, numpy, pandas, openai, opencv, NLTK.
+I highly recommend getting experience understanding the ML workflow using AutoML tools such as Orange and AutoGluon, DataPrep, Auto-ViML, H2O, and Keras Tuner.
+For robotics, you need to do some real-world projects on your own with raspi and ROS using Python and C++.

 ## Recommended Tutorials and Books